davenquinn/xenoliths/paper/text/chapters/01-introduction.md

-Restoring the central Coast Ranges to their position prior to San Andreas transform offset places them outboard of the southern California batholith, the southern continuation of the Sierra Nevada batholith, extended remnants of which are widely exposed south of the Garlock fault in the Mojave Desert [@fig:context].
+Restoring the central Coast Ranges to their position prior to San Andreas transform offset places them outboard of the southern California batholith, the extended southern continuation of the Sierra Nevada batholith in the Mojave Desert [@fig:context].
 In this restored position, the crystalline nappes that constitute Salinia correlate to deeply exhumed Cretaceous arc plutonic rocks of the southernmost Sierra Nevada batholith and northwestern southern California batholith [@Wood1997; @Saleeby2003; @Barbeau2005;
 @Chapman2012].

 The southernmost Sierra Nevada batholith is exhumed, with granitic rocks at the surface originating at shallow to medial crustal depths (2 to 4